What happens after a student is admitted?

 How do I get to Kansas State University?

 K-State is located in Manhattan, Kansas.
-You can fly directly to the Manhattan Regional Airport (Airport code MHK).
+You can fly directly to the Manhattan Regional Airport (airport code MHK).
 This airport is conveniently located just a few miles away from the K-State campus.
-They offer a convenient flight option coming from the Dallas International Airport (DFW) or the Chicago O'Hare Airport (ORD).
-If you are able to arrange your international flight to bring you through Dallas or Chicago, you can then connect directly to Manhattan.
+You can connect to Manhattan through Dallas International Airport (DFW) or Chicago O'Hare Airport (ORD).

-K-State also provides a free airport shuttle from the Manhattan Regional Airport to the K-State campus.
-You can sign up for the shuttle in the "Travel" section of the Pre-Arrival website.
+K-State provides a free airport shuttle from the Manhattan Regional Airport to the K-State campus.
+You can sign up for the shuttle here.

 When should I arrive on campus?

-When you receive your immigration papers (I-20 or DS 2019), it will have a date printed on it for your arrival.
-This date is the first day of mandatory orientation, for which you must be present.
-You may arrive up to 30 days prior to that date, but no later.
+When you receive your immigration papers (I-20 or DS-2019), it will have a date printed on it for your arrival.
+This is the "Program Start Date."
+You may enter the U.S. up to 30 days before that date.
+However, you cannot enter the U.S. after this date.

 What if I can't find a flight into the Manhattan Regional Airport?